manavkush/manavkush/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I'm a Software Engineer working at Amuse Labs.\
+💡 &nbsp;I'm a Software Engineer at Zepto.\
 🎓 &nbsp;I'm a '23 CS grad from IIT Dharwad.\
 🌱 &nbsp;I'm currently building with Golang.
 Diving deep into Microservices. \
 👨🏻‍💻 &nbsp;Recently made a home server for my own personal cloud storage.\